babasaraki/iandow.github.io/_posts/2017-10-03-Customer360_Analytics_in_Spark.md

 # Demo Objectives

-The three key points I'm trying to convey with this demo were:
+The three key points I'm trying to convey with this demo are:

 1. Flexible schemas makes it easier to persist Customer 360 data.
 2. Operating streams and database services on one cluster makes it easier to analyze that data in Spark.
 3. Operating database services and machine learning on one cluster makes it easier for production applications to access machine learning results.